langland History, Family Crest & Coats of Arms

 The surname langland was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Important Dates for the langland family
+Early History of the langland family

 This web page shows only a small excerpt of our langland research.
 Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langland History in all our PDF Extended History products and printed products wherever possible.